GTI-UFMG/lat2026-rl-flow/README.md

 Universidade Federal de Minas Gerais, Brazil

 ##
-Implementation for the Energy-efficient Navigation in Unknown Static Flow Fields using Reinforcement Learning
+This repository implements **Reinforcement Learning algorithms** for 2D navigation in a flow field environment with obstacles.

 <p align="center">
   <img height="300px" src="./screenshots/result.jpg">
 </p>

-This repository implements **Reinforcement Learning algorithms** for 2D navigation in a flow field environment with obstacles.

 The environment simulates an agent navigating toward a goal while minimizing exposure to a dynamic flow field and avoiding collisions